 The burden of proof is on the victim and he or she must prove that negligence led to serious injury.
 In order to be successful, it is important to preserve evidence.
 It may seem natural to throw away a product that breaks, but it could be the cornerstone of a good case.

-We trust that the products we buy will not cause us harm if used properly.
+We trust that the products we buy will not harm us if used properly.
 Unfortunately, this is not always the case and people are injured by defects in the design or manufacturing, and the ability to warn of potential dangers.
 If you are injured by a product and it was defective, you could be entitled to compensation.
 It is important to discuss this with an attorney.
 Timian & Fawcett, LLC is ready to help.
-Contact our firm for a consultation to discuss your legal matter and to see if you have a valid product liability case.
+Contact our product liability lawyers for a consultation to discuss your legal matter and to see if you have a valid case.